Skip to content

 • 🏷️ PR management rules (size labels, auto-assignment, welcome messages)

 Pro tip: Want to disable code coverage?
-Just flip ENABLE_CODE_COVERAGE=false in .env.shared and push.
+Just add ENABLE_CODE_COVERAGE=false to your .env.custom to override the default in .env.base and push.
 No YAML archaeology required!

 Workflow Name Description